-12.5.
-Technical Aspects of RCE
+12.5 RCE Technical Aspects

 RCE is written in Java and therefore platform independent.
 It can be installed and executed on linux, mac and windows operating systems and is capable of serving tools between these platforms.
 Thus, RCE is capable of integrating platform depending tools into one seamless tool that can be easily accessed by scientists through their RCE clients.